misaleh/CMSIS-DSP-PULPino/README.md

 CMSIS DSP Software Library
 ]( http://www.keil.com/pack/doc/CMSIS/DSP/html/index.html)

-Init functions are not considered in benchmarking as they are just copying a few pointers and will only be called once in real applications or be bypassed by intilizaing the structure directly.
+Init functions are not considered in benchmarking as they are just copying a few pointers and will only be called once in real applications or can be bypassed by initializing the structure directly.